Custom Glock 19 Build | Dynamic Weapons Solutions | Defkon3

 Frequently Asked Questions

-What are the key components of this custom Glock 19 Gen 5 build?
+What are the key components of a custom Glock 19 Gen 5 build for EDC?

-What is the purpose of the Defkon3 frame modifications on this Glock 19?
+What are the benefits of custom frame work on a Glock 19?

-Rex Mamaril advises new shooters to prioritize spending money on ammunition and professional training before investing in high-end custom firearm parts.
-Skills are more important than gear.
+The expert advises that modifications do not inherently make a better shooter.
+New or aspiring shooters should prioritize spending money on ammunition and professional training before investing heavily in high-end custom firearm parts.

 Related News